ai-d-lab/microsite/src/content/blog/educhi-2023.md

 ---
 title: "Paper Presentation @ EduCHI23"
-subtitle: " AI Is Not a Wildcard: Challenges for Integrating AI into the Design Curriculum. "
+subtitle: "AI Is Not a Wildcard: Challenges for Integrating AI into the Design Curriculum."
-description: " We were excited to present and discuss our experiences and thoughts on AI education for design students at the 2023 EduCHI Symposium on April 28.
+description: "We were excited to present and discuss our experiences and thoughts on AI education for design students at the 2023 EduCHI Symposium on April 28.
 Our paper, 'AI Is Not a Wildcard: Challenges for Integrating AI into the Design Curriculum,' contributes to the as-yet unresolved challenge of how to structurally integrate AI into the design curriculum."
 pubDate: "Apr 28 2023"
 author: "Rahel Flechtner, Aeneas Stankowski"
 heroImage: "/wildcard.jpg"